andimiller/blog/cv.md

 - Worked in an agile team using scrum development practices.
 - Extended routing products to support new destinations.
 - Worked on redesigning insights products.
+- Gained experience with Pinot.
+- Gained experience with Tuple and Theta sketch usage at scale.

 ## Senior Software Engineer, Meltwater UK, 2018 - 2022